sparky005/test-kitchen-testing/README.md

 git clone https://github.com/sparky005/test-kitchen-testing.git
 kitchen test
 ```
-You should see a whole bunch of setup stuff happen, the playbook run, and then the (single) test run
+You should see a whole bunch of setup stuff happen, the playbook run, and then the test run.
+This process will happen *twice*, once for each test suite, with the colors changing to reflect the test suite.
 That's it!